franckf-git/working-on/big-data-exp-on-opendata/wikipedia-xml-parser/readme.md

 - What about if the source file is corrumpt, it is an autosave of wikipedia, like missing closing tags ? > the errors will be handle in the code.
 - TDD ? > a lot of new things for eme (parsing xml, sqlite, data visualization), so no, not this time.
 - concurrency ? > it will be a perfect case, but start single, if the performances are bad we will come back to it (and I am not sure sqlite like multi writing).

+## **execution**

+0.754
+Parsing and saving the `enwiki-20210620-abstract.xml` file take 5 hours 18 min and an average of 25% of the CPU and no RAM.
+The sqlite file is 1151 Mo and contain 6322427 lines.

+For each insert sqlite create a journal file, this create CPUiowait and maybe reveal a problem: do we execute `CREATE TABLE` at each time ?

+The parsing is correct but it is take too much time.
+Will need optimizations, maybe parsing of `links` and counting `sublink` is the slow part.

 # data visualization